James Paul Moody: Early life

-James Paul Moody was born in Scarborough, England, on 21 August 1887, the youngest of four children born to solicitor John Henry Moody and his wife Evelyn Louis Lammin.
-Moody's grandfather and namesake, John James Paul Moody, had been Mayor of Scarborough.
+James Paul Moody was born in Scarborough, England, on 21 August 1887, the youngest of four children, three boys and one girl, born to solicitor John Henry Moody and his wife Evelyn Louisa Lammin.
+Moody's grandfather, John James Paul Moody, had been Town Clerk of Scarborough.
 Moody attended the Rosebery House School, where he received a prestigious education, before joining the Navy training vessel HMS Conway as a cadet in 1902.
-His two years in the ship, 1902-1903, counted as one years' sea time towards his Board of Trade Second Mate's Certification.
+His two years in the ship, 1902 to 1903, counted as one year of sea time towards his Board of Trade Second Mate's Certification.

 Career

 In 1904 he joined the William Thomas Line's Boadicea as an apprentice, and endured a horrific, storm-troubled voyage to New York, in which one of his fellow apprentices was driven to suicide.

 After attaining his Second Mate's Certification, Moody went into steam and sailed in cargo and early oil-tankers, eventually attaining his First Mate's Certificate.
 After very briefly attending the King Edward VII Nautical School in 1910, a nautical "cram" school preparing officers for their Board of Trade examinations, he successfully obtained his Ordinary Master's Certification, and in August 1911 served the White Star Line aboard the Oceanic as her sixth officer.
 In March 1912 he received word that he was to be assigned to RMS Titanic as her Sixth Officer.
 Moody was somewhat reluctant to accept the assignment as he had hoped to spend a summer on the Atlantic aboard the Oceanic, after having endured a harsh winter, and was also hoping to take leave.
 His request for leave was denied.

+While serving aboard the RMS Titanic, Moody was living with an uncle in Grimsby, England and used the residence as his shore address.
+He also had a romantic interest that he confided in his brother, might be "the one".